jhannah/sandbox/aws_glue/README.md

 aws sts get-caller-identity --no-cli-pager
 ```

 Terraform isn't OSI-compliant as of Apr 2025.
-So we'll use https://opentofu.org/ as a drop-in replacement instead.
+So we'll use
+[OpenTofu](https://opentofu.org/) as a drop-in replacement instead:

 ```
 brew install opentofu